-All Proxies that are properly completed, signed and returned prior to the Meeting, and that have not been revoked, will be voted in favor of the proposals described in this Proxy Statement unless otherwise directed.
-A shareholder may revoke his or her Proxy at any time before it is voted either by filing with the Secretary of the Company, at its principal executive offices located at 14 Norfolk Avenue, South Easton, MA 02375, a written notice of revocation or a duly-executed Proxy bearing a later date or by attending the Meeting and voting in person.
+All Proxies that are properly completed, signed and returned prior to the Meeting or voted via the Internet, by phone or by fax by following the instructions on the Notice, and that have not been revoked, will be voted in favor of the proposals described in this Proxy Statement unless otherwise directed.
+A shareholder may revoke his or her Proxy at any time before it is voted either by filing with the Clerk of the Company, at its principal executive offices located at 480 Neponset St., Canton, MA 02021, a written notice of revocation or by submitting a later dated Proxy by mail, over the Internet, by phone or by fax or by attending the Meeting and voting in person.